-This section examines these questions, based both on the comparison of SME, Phineas, and Copycat above, as well as drawing on the broader computational and psychological literature on analogy.
+This section examines these questions, based both on the comparison of SME, PHINEAS, and Copycat above, as well as drawing on the broader computational and psychological literature on analogy

-4.1 How does perception relate to analogy?
+4.1.
+How does perception relate to analogy?

-CFH argue that, because perception and comparison interact and are mutually dependent, they are inseparable and cannot be productively studied in isolation.
-But as discussed in Section 2.1, dependencies can arise through interleaving of processes; they need not imply "in principle" nonseparability.
+Chalmers et al. (1992) argue that, because perception and comparison interact and are mutually dependent, they are inseparable and cannot be productively studied in isolation.
+But as discussed in Section 2.1, dependencies can arise through interleaving of processes; they need not imply 'in principle' nonseparability.
 (After all, the respiratory system and the circulatory system are highly mutually dependent, yet studying them as separate but interacting systems has proven extremely useful.)
-Contrary to CFH's claims, even Copycat can be analyzed in terms of modules that build representations and other modules that compare representations.
+Contrary to Chalmers et al.'s claims, even Copycat can be analysed in terms of modules that build representations and other modules that compare representations.
 Mitchell (1993) provides just such an analysis, cleanly separating those aspects of Copycat that create new representations from those responsible for comparing representations, and showing how these parts interact.

-Hofstadter's call for more perception in analogical modeling might lead one to think that he intends to deal with real-world recognition problems.
+Hofstadter's call for more perception in analogical modelling might lead one to think that he intends to deal with real-world recognition problems.
 But the high-level perception notion embodied in Copycat is quite abstract.
 The program does not take as input a visual image, nor line segments, nor even a geometric representation of letters.
-Rather, like most computational models of analogy, it takes propositional descriptions of the input, which in the case of Copycat consists of three strings of characters: e.g., $abc \rightarrow abd$ ; $rst \rightarrow$ ?.
-Copycat's domain of operation places additional limits on the length and content of the letter strings.
+Rather, like most computational models of analogy, it takes propositional descriptions of the input, which in the case of Copycat consists of three strings of characters, e.g. $abc \rightarrow abd$ ; $rst \rightarrow$ ?
+Copycat's domain of operation places additional limits on the length and content of the letter-strings.
 The perception embodied in Copycat consists of taking this initial sparse propositional description and executing rules that install additional assertions about sequence properties of the English language alphabet.
-This procedure is clearly a form of representation generation, but (as CFH note) falls far short of the complexity of perception.
+This procedure is clearly a form of representation generation, but (as Chalmers et al. (1992) note) falls far short of the complexity of perception.

 So far we have considered what the high-level perception approach bundles in with analogical mapping.
 Let us now consider two things it leaves out.
-The first is retrieval of analogs from memory.
+The first is retrieval of analogues from memory.
 Since Copycat's mapping process is inextricably mixed with its (high-level) perceptual representation-building processes, there is no way to model being reminded and pulling a representation from memory.
-Yet work on case-based reasoning in artificial intelligence (e.g., Schank, 1982, Hammond, 1990; Kolodner, 1994) and in psychology (e.g., Gentner, Rattermann & Forbus, 1993; Holyoak & Koh, 1987; Kahneman & Miller, 1986; Ross, 1987) suggests that previous examples play a central role in the representation and understanding of new situations and in the solution of new problems.
+Yet work on case-based reasoning in artificial intelligence (e.g. Schank 1982, Hammond 1990, Kolodner 1994) and in psychology (e.g. Kahneman and Miller 1986, Holyoak and Koh 1987, Ross 1987, Gentner et al. 1993) suggests that previous examples play a central role in the representation and understanding of new situations and in the solution of new problems.
 To capture the power of analogy in thought, a theory of analogical processing must go beyond analogies between situations that are perceptually present.
-It must address how people make analogies between a current situation and stored representations of past situations, or even between two prior situations.
+It must address how people make analogies between a current situation and stored representations of past situations, or even between two or prior situations.